josbeir/cakephp-docs-md/docs/3/en/core-libraries/time.md

 ## Accepting Localized Request Data

 When creating text inputs that manipulate dates, you'll probably want to accept and parse localized datetime strings.
-See the [parsing-localized-dates](#parsing-localized-dates).
+See the [Parsing Localized Dates](#parsing-localized-dates).

 ## Supported Timezones